Ocean Farming: A Solution for Jobs and Sustainability

 Although the environmental community has long sought to shift the mindset of everyday people, Greenwave shows how adapting to meet workers’ needs can create greater buy-in from the public.

-Check out Bren Smith’s full talk at the Collaborative + Classy Awards.
+Check out Bren Smith’s full talk from the Collaborative.